Additivity of quantum relative entropies as a single-copy criterion: Preliminaries

 \begin{example}[Rains set] The Rains set, which contains the set of separable states as a subset, is a relaxation introduced by Rains to obtain an upper bound on distillable entanglement~\cite{rains1999bound}.
 Given a composite system $AB$, the Rains set is a subset of positive operators on the composite system defined by:

 where $\sigma_{AB}^{\top_B}$ denotes the partial transpose of $\sigma_{AB}$.
-Letting $\cS_n=\mathrm{Rains}(A^n: B^n)$, the collection $\mathrm{Rains}=\{\cS_n\}_{n\in \N}$ satisfies Assumptions~\ref{assumption:polar},~\ref{assumption:support}, and~\ref{assumption:perm-inv}.
+Letting $\cF_n=\mathrm{Rains}(A^n: B^n)$, the collection $\mathrm{Rains}=\{\cF_n\}_{n\in \N}$ satisfies Assumptions~\ref{assumption:polar},~\ref{assumption:support}, and~\ref{assumption:perm-inv}.
 Crucially, it satisfies the condition on the polar sets~\ref{A.4-polar}~\cite{fang2024generalized}, unlike the set of separable states (SEP) or the set of states with a positive partial transpose (PPT), which do not~\cite{zhu2010additivity}.
 To prove this fact, we can use the SDP duality to write

 where $\|\cdot\|_{\infty}$ is the spectral norm.
 Then, by the multiplicativity of $\|\cdot\|_{\infty}$, we can easily verify that the support functions for the Rains sets are multiplicative under the tensor product.
 By Lemma~\ref{lemma:multiplicativity of support function} this is equivalent to condition~\ref {A.4-polar}.
-The rest of the conditions are immediate.\footnote{The Rains set also satisfies Assumption~\ref{assumption:1B} when parameterized appropriately.}
+The rest of the conditions are immediate.
+The Rains set also satisfies Assumption~\ref{ass:tensor-compatibility} when considering tensor products of different finite-dimensional Hilbert spaces.

 The Rains set is particularly useful to bound the set of separable states and hence can be used to provide bounds on the relative entropy of entanglement.
 In particular, for a bipartite state $\rho$, we have the bounds